gpeel/gpeel-my-validators-ng16/projects/simplest-framework-ideas/src/app/my-validators/readme.md

         { msg  : 'the validation error message' }

-I propose better more flexible solutions.
+But I also propose better more flexible solutions suing services containing the validators.
+In a service you can easily connect to a i18n framework.

-In Solution 2 is a better delegate pattern still containing hard coded error messages

-And in Solution 3 a completely customizable solution.